IAmThe2ndHuman/IAmThe2ndHuman/README.md

  - I have more but they're private so go away :rage:
 ## Apps
 I have some experience in making apps for Android and iOS.
-I will put the source code of apps I've made on GitHub.
-Head over to my repositories to check them out!
-(Not all of my apps will be available, sorry!)

 # Other stuff
 ## Notes